-REMINDER - reminder of rules and the expectation of better be-Stage 1 Reminder haviour to follow - a chance to turn it around.
-Stage 2 WARNING - last chance - if the behaviour persists a sanction will Warning be put in place.
-Stage 3 First time out - behaviour has persisted and time out is given in-TO 1 stantly outdoors if appropriate Stage 4 Once a time out has been given, a restorative conversation must Repair / restore take place.
+REMINDER - reminder of rules and the expectation of better behaviour to follow - a chance to turn it around.
+1.6.1.0.1.1.0.1.0.1.0.1.0.1.0.1.0.1.0.1.
+WARNING - last chance - if the behaviour persists a sanction will be put in place.
+First time out - behaviour has persisted and time out is given instantly outdoors if appropriate Once a time out has been given, a restorative conversation must take place.
 This is non-negotiable, and must be done at the first available time which does not disrupt teaching.
-Stage 5 Repeat offence (AM or PM).
-This is the first level which is rec-TO2 orded on CPOMS Once a time out has been given, a restorative conversation must Stage 6 take place.
-This is non-negotiable, and must be done at the first Repair / restore available time which does not disrupt teaching.
-Stage 7 Radio SLT at the point of third indiscretion for immediate discussion where next steps are considered.
-This could include monitor-TO 3 ing and making SENDCO aware.
-Parents of "persistent offenders" asked to come in by teacher to Stage 8 discuss issues and possible support strategies.
-The head teacher is informed that contact with parents has been made.
-This would also include a restorative conversation outlining expectations.
+Repeat offence (AM or PM).
+This is the first level which is recorded on CPOMS Once a time out has been given, a restorative conversation must take place.
+This is non-negotiable, and must be done at the first available time which does not disrupt teaching.